Victoria (state): Mining

 In 1985, oil production from the offshore Gippsland Basin peaked to an annual average of 450000 oilbbl per day.
 In 2005–2006, the average daily oil production has declined to 83000 oilbbl/d, but despite the decline Victoria still produces almost 19.5% of crude oil in Australia.
+In the 2005–06 fiscal year, the average gas production was over 700 Mcuft per day (M cuft/d) and represented 18% of the total national gas sales, with demand growing at 2% per year.
+Campaigning resulted in a prohibition on onshore gas exploration and production in Victoria in 2014,.
+This was partially lifted in 2021 but the state retains a constitutional ban on fracking.

 Brown coal is Victoria's leading mineral, with 66 million tonnes mined each year for electricity generation in the Latrobe Valley, Gippsland.
 The region is home to the world's largest known reserves of brown coal.
 Despite being the historic centre of Australia's gold rush, Victoria today contributes a mere 1% of national gold production.
 Victoria also produces limited amounts of gypsum and kaolin.

-Service industry

-The service industries sector is the fastest growing component of the Victorian economy.
-It includes the wide range of activities generally classified as financial and professional services; health care and social assistance, education, transportation, IT and communication services, government services and wholesale and retail trade.
-Most service industries are located in Melbourne and the state's larger regional centres.

-As of 2015–16, service industries employed over three-quarters of Victorian workers and more than three-quarters of the state's GSP.
-Finance and insurance as a group provide more value-add to the economy than any other economic activity in Victoria while health care and social assistance employ the most workers.
+Victoria's gold production is mostly derived from the Fosterville and Stawell Gold Mines.

 Tourism

+Tourism is a significant industry in the state of Victoria, Australia.
+The country's second most-populous city, Melbourne was visited by 2.7 million international overnight visitors and 9.3 million domestic overnight visitors during the year ending December 2017.
+Named the world's most liveable city from 2011 to 2017, Melbourne's culture and lifestyle have been increasingly promoted internationally, leading to average year-on-year growth of international visitors of 10% in the five years to 2017.
 Some major tourist destinations in Victoria are: